AleoNet/welcome/documentation/concepts/fundamentals/02_records.md

 <br></br>

 ### Account Model
-In the account model as used in Ethereum, the application state can be found by referencing to a particular address.
+In the account model as used in Ethereum, the application state can be found by referencing a particular address.

 As such, anyone would be able to view the activities of any account, simply with the knowledge of the address.